hyperledger/anoncreds-methods-registry/registry/method_did_indy.md

-### `did:indy` AnonCreds Objects Method
+### `did:indy` AnonCreds Method

-The `did:indy` AnonCreds objects method uses registration and resolution methods implemented in later Hyperledger Indy clients (such as those based on [Indy VDR](https://github.com/hyperledger/indy-vdr)).
-The `did:indy` AnonCreds objects identifiers are URIs (to be precise DID URLs with path elements to identify the specific AnonCreds object), evolved from the identifiers used initially in Hyperledger Indy.
-The objects are registered and resolved using the same tools as the [Hyperledger Indy AnonCreds objects method](#hyperledger-indy-anoncreds-object-method), with the primary difference being the AnonCreds objects identifiers within the objects themselves.
+The `did:indy` AnonCreds method uses registration and resolution methods implemented in later Hyperledger Indy clients (such as those based on [Indy VDR](https://github.com/hyperledger/indy-vdr)).
+The `did:indy` AnonCreds identifiers are URIs (to be precise DID URLs with path elements to identify the specific AnonCreds object type), evolved from the identifiers used in the initial Hyperledger Indy AnonCreds implementatation.
+The objects are registered and resolved using the same tools as the [Hyperledger Indy AnonCreds method](#hyperledger-indy-legacy-anoncreds-method), with the primary difference being the AnonCreds identifiers within the objects themselves.

 - Status: Not deployed
 - Verifiable Data Registry: Hyperledger Indy instances